-For a list of registration fees for this finacial year please refer to Council's Fees & Charges.
+For a list of registration fees for this financial year please refer to Council's Fees and Charges.

-The registration fee and number of animals permitted on a property depends on whether the property lies within the Defined Town Area.
+The registration fee and the number of animals permitted on a property depends upon whether the property lies within the Defined Town Area.

-See Animals Allowed by Property Size & Location to determine how many animals you are permitted to have on your property.
+See Animals Allowed by Property Size and Location to determine how many animals you are permitted to have on your property.